 Protection orders are typically obtained to protect the petitioner from future unwanted contact with the defendant, based on various types of conduct the defendant has already done.

 For example, anti-harassment protection orders can be obtained to protect from “a knowing and willful course of conduct directed at a specific person which seriously alarms, annoys, harasses, or is detrimental to such person, and which serves no legitimate or lawful purpose.”
-This relief is authorized by RCW 10.14.
+This relief was authorized by RCW 10.14.

 Domestic violence protection orders can protect a person who has a family or dating relationship with another from contact with that person when shown that the defendant has engaged in domestic violence, defined as follows: ” (a) Physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, between family or household members; (b) sexual assault of one family or household member by another; or (c) stalking as defined in RCW 9A.46.110 of one family or household member by another family or household member.”
-See RCW 26.50 and RCW 26.52.

 No Contact Orders